California mandates: Cal Gov Code §§ 12950.1 – 12950.2, 2 CCR § 11024; SB 1343, AB 1825, AB 2053, SB 396, SB 1300

 What does this mean for you?

 Considering the expansive nature of the mandate, your business will likely need to take a number of measures to satisfy California’s harassment training requirements.
-As a first step, you will need to schedule and deliver sexual harassment training to your existing workforce prior and make a plan for all new hires.
+As a first step, you will need to schedule and deliver sexual harassment training to your existing workforce and make a plan to train all new hires.

 Want to learn more about the mandates across North America?